cockroachdb/docs/v20.1/remove-nodes.md

   <button style="width: 15%" class="filter-button" data-scope="insecure">Insecure</button>
 </div>

-If you accidentally decommissioned any nodes, have a decommissioned node that is causing the process to hang, or otherwise want decommissioned nodes to rejoin a cluster as active members, do the following:
+If you accidentally decommissioned any nodes, have a decommissioning node that is causing the process to hang, or otherwise want decommissioned nodes to rejoin a cluster as active members, do the following:

 ### Step 1.
-Identify the IDs of the decommissioned nodes
+Get the IDs of the nodes to recommission

-Open the Admin UI and select the **Node List** view.
-Note the IDs of the nodes listed under **Decommissioned Nodes**:
+Open the Admin UI and scroll to the [**Node List**](admin-ui-cluster-overview-page.html#node-list) on the **Overview** page.
+Note the IDs of the nodes listed under **Recently Decommissioned Nodes** (or in the Node List, if the nodes are still decommissioning):

 <div style="text-align: center;"><img src="{{ 'images/v20.1/cluster-status-after-decommission2.png' | relative_url }}" alt="Decommission a single dead node" style="border:1px solid #eee;max-width:100%" /></div>